Makran: Earliest settlements

 stones, and bone tools used by the inhabitants were found by archaeologists, but no ceramics were yet used.

 In this Period I the inhabitants of the Kech River Valley already cultivated wheat and barley, as well as lentils.
 They had domesticated cattle, goats, and sheep.
 They also caught fish from the Oman Sea.

 During Period II, the building of massive architectural structures continued, and a quadrangular stone complex was built.
 Later, mud brick constructions also appear on top of some of these stone buildings.

 At Miri Qalat, some links with Uruk culture ceramics were also found.

-The related site of Balakot, Makran, going back to 4000 BC, was also studied by archaeologists.
+The related site of Balakot, Makran, going back to 4000 BCE, was also studied by archaeologists.

 Ancient times

 After the victory of the Mauryan Empire against the Greeks in the Seleucid–Mauryan war, Baluchistan came under the rule of Chandragupta Maurya of ancient India.
-Chandragupta and Seleucus made a peace settlement in 304 BC.
+Chandragupta and Seleucus made a peace settlement in 304 BCE.
 Seleucus I Nicator ceded the satrapies, including those in Baluchistan to the expanding Mauryan Empire.
 The alliance was solidified with a marriage between Chandragupta Maurya and a princess of the Seleucid Empire.
-The outcome of the arrangement proved to be mutually beneficial.
+An outcome of the arrangement proved to be mutually beneficial.
 The border between the Seleucid and Mauryan Empires remained stable in subsequent generations, and friendly diplomatic relations are reflected by the ambassador Megasthenes, and by the envoys sent westward by Chandragupta's grandson Ashoka.